malik727/snips-model-agl/README.md

 Here are a few example commands you can try:

-- "Turn on the left turn signal."
 - "Set the temperature to 24 degrees Celsius."
 - "Increase the fan speed to 80 percent."
-- "Play some music."
-- "Navigate to the nearest gas station."
 - "Increase the volume."
 - "Set the volume to 60 percent."